jnockels-sys/HTR-Douglass-2026/README.md

 # HTR-Douglass-2026
 This repository includes data from an AHRC-funded International Placement Award, between the University of Edinburgh and Library of Congress.
 The project focused on making the autobiographical writings of Frederick Douglass (1818 - 1895) more accessible through AI-enabled transcription workflows, as well as contributing to analyses of his work.
-The mixed-method analysis primairly used Douglass's travel diary as case study data (1886-1894) (https://www.loc.gov/collections/frederick-douglass-papers/?fa=partof:frederick+douglass+papers:+diary,+1886-1894), which forms part of the Frederick Douglass Papers at the Library of Congress.
+The mixed-method analysis primarily used Douglass's travel diary as case study data (1886-1894) (https://www.loc.gov/collections/frederick-douglass-papers/?fa=partof:frederick+douglass+papers:+diary,+1886-1894), which forms part of the Frederick Douglass Papers at the Library of Congress.

 # Technologies Used